patoperpetua/developer-excercise/project/libraries/java-android/docs/OrdersApi.md

 <a name="getOrders"></a>
 # **getOrders**
-> ResponseGetOrder getOrders(page, size, sort, deleted, metadata)
+> ResponseGetOrder getOrders(skip, limit, sort, deleted, metadata)

 Get all orders.